In This Article

 As fascinating as houseplants are, they don't move around much.
 But some plants are a little more active, moving, interacting with their surroundings, and sometimes even catching prey.
 The venus flytrap is one of these fascinating carnivorous plants.
-Native to North Carolina bogs, these small, moisture-loving plants use their leaflike "traps" to capture insects for nutrients in addition to absorbing nutrients from the soil.
+Native to North Carolina bogs, these small, very slow-growing, moisture-loving plants use their leaflike "traps" to capture insects for nutrients in addition to absorbing nutrients from the soil.
 The traps of these colorful plants are often an attractive pink that pops against the vivid green leaves.

 The spiky jaws that give the venus flytrap its name are actually a modified leaf, which rests about a third of the way open and tantalizes nearby insects with the sweet scent of the nectar that grows on the pink interior.

 When the insect lands in the trap, it touches tiny hairs on the surface.
 After a few of these hairs have been triggered, the trap immediately closes on the prey, with the "teeth" on its edges acting as a cage to keep the insect from escaping.
 As the insect struggles, the jaws close tighter and tighter and then release an enzyme that dissolves the insect’s innards for the plant to digest.
 Afterward, the flytrap opens its jaws to drop the hard exoskeleton and await another insect.